tevin-otieno/portfolio/README.md

 ![Portfolio design](./assets/Screenshot%20from%202021-08-29%2023-32-08.png)

+Making this website was fun and it taught me a lot of values and good practice of making websites.
+I Even followed a few good practice by designing this website for mobile first then moved to the big screen by making the big screen website css file.

+The second nesting of the big screen looks like it was alot of free space but for readeability sake it worked well.

 ## Technologies Used

 This website was built purely by HTML and CSS code and ofcourse the images contained in the assets folder.